Academic Honesty Policy and Suspected Dishonesty Process

 While a case of academic dishonesty is pending, the student may not drop the course in which he/she is accused of dishonesty.
 If the case has not been adjudicated before the end of the term, the professor shall withhold the student’s final grade and note what grade the student earned pending the outcome of the case.

-In a case where a student is dismissed from the college, the student’s transcript shall bear a notation that readmission is contingent upon the approval of Office of the President.
+In a case where a student is dismissed from the college, the student’s transcript shall bear a notation that readmission is contingent upon the approval of the Office of the President.
 Any penalty less severe than dismissal shall be imposed as soon as all appeals have been exhausted.